 Sabotage.
 Sigh.
 It’s real.
-And artists are especially victims to it.
+And musicians are especially victims to it.

 The margins of error are huge.
 From wrong advice, disingenuous advice, or just plain lack of good advice, to the challenges riddled with potholes and landmines to trip you up.